 Presentation: "Nye metoder and priority setting in the spesialist health care service"

 Here you can find a presentation i English originally held for students at OsloMet University (Click on the picture to follow link to Youtube):

 The four regional health authorities have the responsibility for the system.
 Nye metoder is based on a broad cooperation between:

 In addition, two stakeholder groups (Referansegrupper) are established, consisting of representatives from patient organizations, industry, professional associations and universities to contribute to the development of the system.
 The continuous dialogue with the industry associations within the pharmaceutical, medical devices and laboratory fields is important.

 The principal components of the system

-The system has to levels; a national level where decisions based on HTAs are made by the four regional health authorities in concert, and a local/”hospital level” where decisions are made based on the mini-HTAs performed locally in each hospital.
+The system has to levels; a national level where decisions based on HTAs are made by the four regional health authorities in concert, and a local/”hospital level” where decisions are made based on the mini-HTAs performed locally in a hospital.
 The type of method and its designed authorized area of use are guiding to the suitable level for assessment.
 Certain methods, such as drugs, shall always be processed through the system at the national level.
 Put simple, both levels are composed of the following principal components:

-Proposal form in English
+Proposal form in English (Word)